uhmanoaslist/uhmanoaslist.github.io/index.md

 <img class="ui centered image" src="/images/meteor3.png">

-To modify the native source code, we reccomend you use IntelliJ Idea to modify the source code to your liking.
+To modify the native source code, we recommend you use IntelliJ Idea to modify the source code to your liking.
 You can download it [here](https://www.jetbrains.com/idea/download/#section=mac)